eltbus/airflow-docker/README.md

-# DON'T YOU DARE...
+# GOAL
-...use this in production.
-Passwords might be hardcoded in various places.
-This is just to play around locally.
+Use it to to play around locally.

 # REQUIREMENTS
 Create an `.env` file and populate it with credentials.
 For example: